Simon Property Group (NYSE:SPG) Updates FY 2022 Earnings Guidance

-Simon Property Group (NYSE:SPG) issued an update on its FY 2022 earnings guidance on Monday morning.
+Simon Property Group (NYSE:SPG – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $11.500-$11.700 for the period.
 The company issued revenue guidance of -.

-A number of research firms recently weighed in on SPG.
-Citigroup raised their target price on shares of Simon Property Group from $141.00 to $169.00 and gave the company a neutral rating in a report on Friday, November 19th.
-Argus raised their target price on shares of Simon Property Group from $142.00 to $180.00 and gave the company a buy rating in a report on Friday, November 26th.
-Bank of America raised their target price on shares of Simon Property Group from $150.00 to $165.00 and gave the company a buy rating in a report on Monday, October 25th.
-StockNews.com lowered shares of Simon Property Group from a buy rating to a hold rating in a report on Tuesday, February 8th.
-Finally, Truist Financial raised their price target on Simon Property Group from $136.00 to $160.00 and gave the stock a buy rating in a research report on Thursday, December 2nd.
-Seven equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-Based on data from MarketBeat, Simon Property Group has a consensus rating of Buy and a consensus target price of $158.82.
+Several equities analysts have recently commented on SPG shares.
+Evercore ISI upped their price objective on shares of Simon Property Group from $164.00 to $168.00 and gave the company an outperform rating in a research note on Tuesday, November 2nd.
+Compass Point boosted their target price on shares of Simon Property Group from $175.00 to $200.00 and gave the company a buy rating in a report on Tuesday, November 2nd.
+Morgan Stanley upped their target price on shares of Simon Property Group from $170.00 to $180.00 and gave the stock an overweight rating in a research report on Wednesday, November 10th.
+Argus raised their price objective on Simon Property Group from $142.00 to $180.00 and gave the company a buy rating in a research report on Friday, November 26th.
+Finally, Truist Financial lifted their target price on shares of Simon Property Group from $136.00 to $160.00 and gave the stock a buy rating in a report on Thursday, December 2nd.
+Seven equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $158.82.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Thursday, March 10th will be issued a $1.65 dividend.
-This represents a $6.60 dividend on an annualized basis and a dividend yield of 4.55%.
-Simon Property Group’s dividend payout ratio is currently 106.97%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
+Investors of record on Thursday, March 10th will be given a dividend of $1.65 per share.
+This represents a $6.60 dividend on an annualized basis and a yield of 4.87%.
+Simon Property Group’s dividend payout ratio is presently 106.97%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Morgan Stanley raised its holdings in shares of Simon Property Group by 56.6% in the second quarter.
-Morgan Stanley now owns 4,402,869 shares of the real estate investment trust’s stock worth $574,486,000 after buying an additional 1,590,556 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its holdings in shares of Simon Property Group by 1.0% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 1,444,886 shares of the real estate investment trust’s stock worth $230,849,000 after buying an additional 13,905 shares during the last quarter.
-California State Teachers Retirement System raised its holdings in shares of Simon Property Group by 1.2% during the fourth quarter.
-California State Teachers Retirement System now owns 583,089 shares of the real estate investment trust’s stock worth $93,160,000 after purchasing an additional 7,112 shares during the last quarter.
-Flagship Harbor Advisors LLC raised its holdings in shares of Simon Property Group by 26.3% during the fourth quarter.
-Flagship Harbor Advisors LLC now owns 13,042 shares of the real estate investment trust’s stock worth $2,084,000 after purchasing an additional 2,719 shares during the last quarter.
-Finally, Toroso Investments LLC raised its holdings in shares of Simon Property Group by 141.2% during the fourth quarter.
-Toroso Investments LLC now owns 9,850 shares of the real estate investment trust’s stock worth $1,574,000 after purchasing an additional 5,767 shares during the last quarter.
-86.03% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently added to or reduced their stakes in the business.
+EverSource Wealth Advisors LLC purchased a new stake in Simon Property Group in the 4th quarter worth approximately $30,000.
+Covington Capital Management increased its holdings in Simon Property Group by 71.5% in the 4th quarter.
+Covington Capital Management now owns 763 shares of the real estate investment trust’s stock worth $122,000 after acquiring an additional 318 shares in the last quarter.
+Cypress Capital Group purchased a new stake in Simon Property Group in the 4th quarter worth $205,000.
+Autumn Glory Partners LLC purchased a new stake in Simon Property Group in the 4th quarter worth $220,000.
+Finally, HB Wealth Management LLC purchased a new stake in Simon Property Group in the 4th quarter worth $255,000.
+Institutional investors and hedge funds own 86.03% of the company’s stock.

 Simon Property Group, Inc operates as a self-administered and self-managed real estate investment trust.
 It owns, develops and manages retail real estate properties which primarily consist of regional malls, premium outlets and mills.
 Simon Property Group specializes in the ownership, development, management, leasing, acquisition and expansion of income-producing retail real estate assets.